bucket4j/bucket4j/README.md

 #### Production checklist
 * [Common production checklist](doc-pages/production-generic-checklist.md) - Mandatory points that need to be understood before using the Bucket4j in production, independently of local or clustered usage scenarios.
-* [Clustered production checklist](doc-pages/production-clustered-checklist.md) - Mandatory points that need to be understood before using the Bucket4j in clustered scenario.
+* [JCache production checklist](doc-pages/production-jcache-checklist.md) - Mandatory points that need to be understood before using the Bucket4j over JCache cluster.

 #### Archive:
 * [Documentation for legacy releases](doc-pages/archive-links.md).